siduction/sidu-manual/data/en/0315-part-lvm_en.md

    If the volume group is to span more than one physical volume (disk), the above operation must be performed on each physical volume.

-2. Creating a physical volume
+2. Creating a physical volume [PV]

    ~~~
    pvcreate /dev/sda1
    ~~~

-   The command creates the physical volume on the first partition of the first hard disk.
+   The command creates the PV on the first partition of the first hard disk.
    This process is to be repeated on each partition as needed.

-3. Creating a volume group
+3. Creating a volume group [VG]

-   Now we add the physical volumes to a volume group named *vulcan* (three drives in our example):
+   Now we add three PV (/dev/sda1 /dev/sdb1 /dev/sdc1) to a VG named *vulcan*:

    ~~~
    vgcreate vulcan /dev/sda1 /dev/sdb1 /dev/sdc1